BasicWolf/archived-concrete-settings/README.rst

 **concrete-settings** is a small library which helps handling settings in large projects.

-The settings specification DSP aims to be simple and easy readible.
+The settings specification DSL aims to be simple and easy readible.
 It is designed with these concepts in mind:

 * Specifications are declared in classes.